olwatshisface/portfolio/README.md

+# This repo is a work in progress and is currently under construction

-This is a (somewhat) curated repo of perosonal projects and random ideas I've had.
+This is a (somewhat) curated repo of personal projects and random ideas I've had.
 ---

 ## To-Do list / Ideas: